ring-clojure/ring-codec/README.md

-# ring-codec
+# Ring-Codec

-A Clojure library designed to ... well, that part is up to you.
+Functions for encoding and decoding data into formats commonly used in web applications.

-## Usage
+## Installation

-FIXME
+To install, add the following to your project `:dependencies`:

+    [ring/ring-codec "0.1.0-SNAPSHOT"]

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 James Reeves

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT License, the same as Ring.